ryanramage/couchapp-takeout/readme.md

 * End users will need to have up to date java on their machine.
 All mac osx meet this requirement, and most windows users will have it installed.
 * Currently we only have couch binaries for windows and mac.
 Other operating systems to come.
-* If you have a couch installed locally on port 5984 couchapp-desktop will just reuse that db.
-If you to see the full install, turn off couch on that port.
+* If you have a couch installed locally on port 5984 couchapp-desktop will just install into that db.
+If you experience the full install, turn off couch on that port.
 A new couch will be installed on a random port.